 The previous directory structure is used here to demonstrate manual deployment of the WAR file to the Tomcat web server.
 You can, of course, use any other suitable directory structure.

-The /infor/ese/ and C:\infor\ese\ folders are further referred to as the Infor installation folder.
+The /infor/ese/ and C:\infor\ese\ folders are further referred to as the Enterprise Server Installer installation disk to the warfiles subdirectory of the Connector for Web Services.